tudocomp/tudocomp/docs/Documentation.md

 algorithm on different classes of input text, or the effects of different algorithms on the same input files.
 It can be build with `make compare_tool`.

+It's main purpose is to compare the runtime and compression ratio of compressors combined with different options and input files.
-It does not currently integrate into the frameworks own statistics tracking though, so it can only easily be used for comparing the run time and compression ration of different file-command combinations.
+However, it does not integrate into the framework's own statistics tracking.

-> There is also a separate, experimental support for measuring the memory footprint with the valgrind tool massif, but this does not work well with external compression programs, and became unneeded for tudocomp itself with the new memory statistic tracking methods, so it can be considered deprecated.
+> There is also a separate, experimental support for measuring the memory footprint with the Valgrind tool massif, but this does not work well with external compression programs.
+Further, it seems redundant in the light of the memory statistic tracking methods.

+The compare tool works as follows:
+It takes a config file as a parameter and a profile name.
-The way the tool works is that it gets invoked with a config file containing a number of comparison profiles, and a name of one of them, and then executes the profile, printing the results to stdout as they come in.
+The config file contains a number of comparison profiles, where each profile has a name.
+The compare tool executes the profile in the config file whose name matches with the name passed as the parameter.
+While executing the profile, the compare tool prints the results to stdout.

 A profile consists of a few options, and two lists.
-One is a list of commands to run, and one a list of input files to run them on.
-All the tool then does is building the Cartesian product of both lists, and executing each combination in turn, noting time and compressed size.
+The one list contains the commands to run, and the other contains the input files.
+The compare tool builds the Cartesian product of both lists, and executes each combination in turn, noting time and compressed size.
+In the following, we call such a combination a benchmark run.

-The config file follows [TOML](https://github.com/toml-lang/toml) syntax, and expects one or more profiles defined like this:
+The config file obeys the [TOML](https://github.com/toml-lang/toml) syntax, and expects one or more profiles defined like this:

 ~~~ { .toml }